Correlative study of flavor anomalies and dark matter in the light of scalar leptoquark: Inspection of new physics in decays

 \subsection{Analysis of Results and Interpretations}

-In this subsection, we conduct an in-depth analysis of the $\Lambda \to \Lambda^* (1520)(\to pK^-)\ell^+\ell^-$ decay process in the presence of new physics.
+In this subsection, we conduct an in-depth analysis of the $\Lambda_b \to \Lambda^* (1520)(\to pK^-)\ell^+\ell^-$ decay process in the presence of new physics.
 With all the input parameters that are pertinent to our analysis, we display the variations of all the observables w.r.t $q^2$ in Fig. \ref{Observable plots}.
-Similarly, we show the corresponding $q^2$ bin wise plots where we choose different bin sizes such as [0.1, 0.98], 1.1, 2.5], [2.5, 4] and [4.0, 6.0] (in the units of GeV$^2$) compatible with LHCb experiment.
-The color description of the $q^2$ dependency and bin wise plots are as follows.
+Similarly, we show the corresponding $q^2$ bin-wise plots where we choose different bin sizes such as [0.1, 0.98], [1.1, 2.5], [2.5, 4] and [4.0, 6.0] (in the units of GeV$^2$) compatible with LHCb experiment.
+The color description of the $q^2$ dependency and bin-wise plots are as follows.

-\ding{43} Distribution Plot: The cyan dotted line represents the SM contribution, with the accompanying cyan band indicating the \(1\sigma\) error band arising from uncertainties in the form factors and CKM elements.
+\ding{43} Distribution Plot: The cyan dotted line represents the SM contribution, with the accompanying cyan band indicating the \(1\sigma\) error band arising from uncertainties in the form factors and CKM matrix elements.
 The magenta dotted line corresponds to the NP contribution, while the magenta band illustrates the \(1\sigma\) uncertainty associated with this contribution.

-\ding{43} Bin-wise Plot: The SM and NP contributions are represented with crimson red and blue colors, respectively. . \\ Now, the detailed observations in the presence of NP contribution are provided as below.
+\ding{43} Bin-wise Plot: The SM and NP contributions are represented with crimson red and blue colors, respectively.